 Our network people strategy is based on our aim to be the world's leading developer of people and talent enabling them to navigate with greater agility and confidence in a rapidly changing world.
 Specific focus areas include creating a resilient foundation for times of change through supporting the well-being of our people and enabling effective delivery; developing inclusive leaders for a shifting world; and, enabling our workforce for today's demands and tomorrow's challenges.
-This is reflected in our Caring for People theme of our PwC Finland strategy 2024.
+This is reflected as the Caring for People theme in our PwC Finland strategy 2024 as well as in the PwC network strategy The New Equation.